Today, I have something really incredible to share…

 In the case of shelters, it can tie branches together or attach your tarp to trees.

-It can also anchor your hammock to trees.
+It can also anchor your hammock.

-Fire Starting Tools And Gear
+Fire Starting Tools & Gear

-Fire is your lifeblood in a survival emergency.
+Fire is your lifeblood in an emergency.

 And if you really want up your survival game, learn how to start a fire with sticks.